Amortized Inference of Causal Models via Conditional Fixed-Point Iterations: Methodology: Conditional FiP

-\paragraph{Training Procedure.} To infer the noise samples in a zero-shot manner, we propose to minimize the mean squared error (MSE) of predicting the target noises $\dn$ from the input ($\dx, \gG$) over the distribution of SCMs $\sP_{\gS}$ available during training:
+\paragraph{Training Procedure.} We minimize the mean squared error (MSE) of predicting the target $\dn$ from the input ($\dx, \gG$) over the distribution of SCMs $\sP_{\gS}$ available during training:

-Further, as we restrict ourselves to the case of ANMs, we can equivalently reformulate our training objective in order to predict the functional relationships rather than the noise samples.
-Indeed, recall that for an ANM $\gS(\sP_{\vN}, \gG, \vF)$, we have by definition that $\bm{F}(\bm{X})=\bm{X}-\bm{N}$.
-Therefore, by denoting the new targets as $\bm{F}(\dx):=\dx - \dn$, we propose instead to train our encoder to predict the evaluations of the functional relationships over the SCM distribution by minimizing:
+Further, as we restrict ourselves to the case of ANMs, we can equivalently reformulate our training objective in order to predict the causal mechanism rather than the noise samples, as $\bm{F}(\dx):=\dx - \dn$.
+Therefore, we instead propose to train our encoder as follows:

-\paragraph{Inference.} Given a new dataset $\dx$ and its causal graph $\gG$, the proposed encoder is able to both provide an embedding $E(L (\dx), \gG)\in\mathbb{R}^{n\times d \times d_h}$, and to evaluate the functional mechanisms associated to the current observations $\widehat{F}(\dx):= H\circ E(L(\dx), \gG)$.
-However, this model alone is insufficient for generating new data, whether observational or interventional.
-This task will be addressed by our conditional decoder, which is detailed in the following section.

-\paragraph{On the Knowledge of Graphs at Inference.} Prior works on amortized causal learning~\citep{lorch2022amortized, ke2022learning} proposed to learn to predict the causal graphs using only observations $\dx$ on synthetically generated datasets.
-These methods justify our setup where the true graphs are provided as part of the input context to the model, as we can use them to infer in a zero-shot manner the causal graphs from observations if the true graphs information was not available.
+Note that ANM assumption provides a simplified true mapping from data to noise as $x\to x-F(x)$, which is difficult to obtain in general SCMs.
+Please check~\Cref{sec:add-details-encoder-training} for more details on justification for ANMs and why recovering noise is equivalent to learning the inverse SCM.